YacineOuhrouche/Circuits_Repo/Notes/Computer_System/Branch_Prediction/README.md

 # 🧰 Branch Prediction Techniques

+Branch prediction techniques help the processor decide in advance which path to take for a branch instruction, minimizing the performance penalties caused by control hazards.

+---

 ## 📋 Overview of Branch Prediction

-Branch prediction techniques help the processor decide in advance which path to take for a branch instruction, minimizing the performance penalties caused by control hazards.
+Branch prediction techniques are critical for ensuring high throughput in pipelined processors.
+By predicting the outcome of branch instructions, processors can continue fetching instructions without waiting for the decision to be fully made, reducing stalls and improving overall performance.

 ---